slavrd/terraform-aws-basic-network/README.md

-# Terraform module - network
+# Terraform module - AWS basic network

 A terraform module that deploys a VPC and two types of subnets.